anngroong/podcasts/content/episode/170-the-la-city-council-scandal-ep-no-170-oct-21-2022.md

 Description = """

 #### Guests:
-* Ardashes ‘Ardy’ Kassakhian who is a Glendale City Councilman, and the current mayor of Glendale - TW/@ArdyKassakhian
+* [Ardashes ‘Ardy’ Kassakhian] (/guest/akassakhian) is a Glendale City Councilman, and the current mayor of Glendale
-* Adrin Nazarian is the California State Assemblymember from the 46th District, representing the San Fernando Valley - TW/@adrin_nazarian
+* [Adrin Nazarian] (/guest/anazarian) is the California State Assemblymember from the 46th District, representing the San Fernando Valley

 #### Topics:
 * On the LA City Council scandal and how to move forward